seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Enter a Messenger*

 **LEPIDUS**
-Here’s more news.
+Here's more news.

 **Messenger**
 Thy biddings have been done; and every hour,
 Most noble Caesar, shalt thou have report
-How ’tis abroad.
+How 'tis abroad.
 Pompey is strong at sea;
 And it appears he is beloved of those
-That only have fear’d Caesar: to the ports
+That only have fear'd Caesar: to the ports
-The discontents repair, and men’s reports
+The discontents repair, and men's reports
-Give him much wrong’d.
+Give him much wrong'd.

 **OCTAVIUS CAESAR**
 I should have known no less.
 It hath been taught us from the primal state,
-That he which is was wish’d until he were;
+That he which is was wish'd until he were;
-And the ebb’d man, ne’er loved till ne’er worth love,
+And the ebb'd man, ne'er loved till ne'er worth love,
-Comes dear’d by being lack’d.
+Comes dear'd by being lack'd.
 This common body,
 Like to a vagabond flag upon the stream,
 Goes to and back, lackeying the varying tide,
 To rot itself with motion.